hjd1964/OnStep/README.md

 ======
 www.stellarjourney.com

-Arduino based goto system for stepper motor driven german equatorial telescope mounts
+Computerized telescope goto control based on Arduino driven stepper motors for german equatorial mounts

 Since I aquired an Losmandy G11 mount without any goto provision I decided to create my own solution.
 I was a bit reluctant to use a Gemini, mainly because of the cost, but also due to the reliablity since the servo motors are somewhat prone to failure.
 I also like to have complete control over the software/firmware so that no "show stopper" issues will ever be a problem for me.